-Should the bureau’s investigation not result in a change to the report, the consumer will receive a statement that includes the information provider’s name, phone number, and mailing address.
+Should the bureau’s investigation result in no change to the report, the consumer will receive a statement that includes the information provider’s name, phone number, and mailing address.

 Step 1 – Sender Info

-In the first section of the letter, the consumer will need to enter the following:
+In the first section of the letter, the consumer will need to enter the following information:

-- Their SSN (not a requirement for all credit bureaus); and
+- Their SSN (not a requirement for all credit bureaus).

 - Their DOB (not a requirement for all credit bureaus).